mcarbonneaux/vagrant-kubeadm-cluster-mca/README.md

 with cilium configured overlay using BGP ECMP and LoadBalancer DSR (Direct Server Return) features.

 Is to test k8s in Multi-tier load-balancing configuration.
-- BGP ECMP with cilium/metallb (stateless)
+- BGP ECMP with cilium/metallb (Stateless)
-- L4 LoadBlancer DSR with Cilium and ebpf (stateless)
+- L4 LoadBlancer DSR with Cilium and ebpf (Stateless)
 - L7 LoadBlancer in pod (haproxy/envoy or nginx...)
 (StateFull)

 Idea based on article of vincent bernat :